Hysterectomy

 Complications are problems that can occur during or after the operation.
 Some of the possible complications after a hysterectomy are as follows.

-- Damage to blood vessels or organs in your abdomen, including your bowel and bladder.
-This is more common after vaginal and laparoscopic hysterectomy.
-It can cause loss of sensation in your bladder, needing to pee more often and constipation.
-If you have severe or worsening pain, vomiting and a fever, you should seek medical attention.
+• Damage to blood vessels or organs in your abdomen, including your bowel, bladder, or tubes that lead from your kidneys to your bladder (ureters).
+It can cause loss of sensation in your bladder, needing to pee more often, and constipation.
+If you have severe or worsening pain, vomiting, and a fever, seek medical attention.

 Sepsis (adults)

-Sepsis is a life-threatening complication that can develop if you get an infection.
+Sepsis is an extremely rare life-threatening complication of hysterectomy that can develop if you get an infection.
 Sepsis is a medical emergency.
 Call 999 or go to A&E immediately if you have any of the following symptoms.

 Alternatives to hysterectomy